-The principal activities of entities within the Group are the development of innovative technical and commercial solutions in the recovery of uranium from unconventional uranium sources.
-The PhosEnergy Process ('Process') is a technology for the extraction of uranium from phosphate streams produced in the production of phosphate-based fertilisers.
-PhosEnergy Limited and global uranium company Cameco Corporation ('Cameco') are jointly commercialising the Process via a registered Colorado company called Urtek LLC ('Urtek'), which is beneficially owned 74.21% by Cameco and 25.79% by PhosEnergy.
+The Group has developed innovative technical and commercial solutions for the recovery of uranium from unconventional uranium sources through its PhosEnergy Process ('Process').
+The Process is a technology for the extraction of uranium from phosphate streams produced in the production of phosphate-based fertilisers.

+The Company and global uranium company Cameco Corporation ('Cameco') are jointly commercialising the Process via a registered Colorado company called Urtek LLC ('Urtek'), which is beneficially owned 74.21% by Cameco and 25.79% by the Company.